AusraGri/CollabCat/server/README.md

 1. `npm install`
 2. Create a PostgreSQL database, or use an existing one from the previous exercises.
 3. Setup `.env` file based on `.env.example` files.
-4. Run the migrations to the latest.
+4. Run the migrations to the latest: `npm run migrate:latest`
+5. Additionally you can run `npm run gen:types` to make sure you have correct database types generated.

 ## Running the project in development